marufarafat/WooPackages/README.md

 ## 6. Extension Usage

-The license server may define extensions that enable or disable specific capabilities.
+The entitlement server may define extensions that enable or disable specific capabilities.

-Example license response:
+Example entitlement response:

 ```json
 {